Yeah69/MrMeeseeks.DIE.Docs/docs/injections.md

 }
 ```

-If the dependency type is a nullable abstraction type and DIE can't chose a singular implementation (no implementations; multiple implementations; no implementation choice), then DIE will inject the null value instead.
+If the dependency type is a nullable abstraction type and DIE can't choose a unique implementation (no implementations; multiple implementations; no implementation choice), then DIE will inject the null value instead.

 ### Generics